Momentric/Status/README.md

   - Latest Version: 2.0.1

 - Bold Rings
-  - What's New: Updated To Zone Minutes
+  - What's New: We Are Fixing Something
   - Latest Version: 1.2.0 (In Review)

 - Faith